openeemeter/caltrack/docs/monthly/data-sources.md

 | PDT__`i` (`i` [1,12]) | Previous date the meter was read |
 | KWH__`i` (`i` [1,12]) | Usage (KWH) |

-All other columns are ignored.

 SAS formatted dates count the number of days since Jan 1, 1960.

-Details on rate schedules: https://www.pge.com/tariffs/ERS.SHTML (Currently unused but might impact `interpretation` in the future.)

 _Natural Gas_